>>by Adrian Davies

 It will also be seen that the colours used to depict some of the line have changed.
 In 1908, yellow, not royal blue, was the Piccadilly line's colour, royal blue being used for the Hampstead tube and a lighter shade of blue for the Central London Railway, now the Central line.
 The attractive salmon pink then used for the Great Northern & City Railway has disappeared altogether.
 More happily, the line itself is still in service, but as part of Network Rail, not London Underground.

 (c) TfL London Transport Museum

 This practice also obtained at several other

-stations on the Piccadilly line, indeed it still does nowadays between Hammersmith and Acton Town, but for whatever reason, it stuck
+stations on the Piccadilly line, indeed it still does between Hammersmith and Acton Town, though a few Piccadilly line trains do call at Turnham Green, but for whatever reason, it stuck

 in the minds of Londoners in the case of Brompton Road, so much

 so that the words “Passing Brompton Road” (which the